 Our unit was manufactured in July 2024, as seen on the label.

 The Panasonic Z95A is one of the best TVs on the market in 2024, with very few direct competitors.
 Its closest competitor, the LG G4 OLED, is slightly better overall, but the differences are very minor.
-The Sony A95L OLED also delivers slightly better picture quality thanks to the better QD-OLED panel, but again, the differences are minor.
+The Sony A95L OLED also delivers slightly better picture quality thanks to its better QD-OLED panel, but again, the differences are minor.
 Those three models trade blows in terms of picture quality, with all three offering a fantastic overall viewing experience, but Panasonic's processing and smart features are slightly worse overall.

 For more options, check out our recommendations for the best OLED TVs, the best gaming TVs, and the best TVs for watching movies.